holzem/xtext-lexertrace/README.md

 * `lexertrace - Generate Language Infrastructure`
   to generate the Xtext artifacts making up the language
+* `lexertrace - unit test`
+  to launch the JUnit test on the tests plugin
 * `lexertrace - Launch Runtime Eclipse`
   to launch the Eclipse Runtime to test the language
 * `lexertrace - mvn clean`